Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/typography.md

 ### Choosing a role for an interface element

-These conventions are settled, and are worth applying rather than judging by eye each time.
-They cover most of what appears in an application.

 | Element                                          | Role                                       |
 | ------------------------------------------------ | ------------------------------------------ |
 | Input label, tab, navigation item, button        | `label` — see _single-line controls_ below |